mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 It is essentially times like this.
 A company has novel piece of hardware.
 It has maybe a Python and a C backend, and is filled to the brim with low level C programmers.
 Maybe it is aware that interop with existing platforms as well as writing reusable libraries is a problem its needs to resolve, but has no idea how to proceed.
 None of the existing languages offer a clean solution to this problem.

-I mean which other language support programming in staged functional programming style apart from Spiral?
+I mean which other language support programming in the staged functional programming style apart from Spiral?
 None, right?
 And that is what they need.

 ...